nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >  - Activities may have been created using participants in the list, hence the _list of participants_ can only expand
 >    and not shrink.
 This is to prevent any bugs when editing a session.
 >  - Example 1: If the session with session unique identifier of 1 has been created with Alice and Bob
->    and you wish to edit it to include Charlie, a valid edit command would be <br>
+>    and you wish to edit it to include Charlie, a valid edit command would be: <br>
 >    `session /edit /sid 1 /pl Alice Bob Charlie`.
 >  - Example 2: If the session with session unique identifier of 1 has been created with
 >    Alice and a group consisting of Bob and Charlie, and you wish to edit it to include Mallory,
->    a valid edit command would be <br>
+>    a valid edit command would be: <br>
 >    `session /edit /sid 1 /pl Alice Bob Charlie Mallory`.
 >
 > **⚠️Warning:**